-Machine Translation refers to software that uses various forms of AI (Artificial Intelligence) to automatically translate content.
+Machine Translation software uses various forms of AI (Artificial Intelligence) to translate content automatically.
 What’s awesome about it is that it can work without any human intervention.

 But both options are great for making localization easier and faster while cutting down on localization costs.
-You just have to know how to properly utilize them.
+You just have to know how to utilize them properly.

 How Does Machine Translation Work?